JetBrains/intellij-platform-gradle-plugin/README.md

 >
 **This project requires Gradle 6.2 or newer**

+For migration guide to the 1.0 version, visit: https://lp.jetbrains.com/gradle-intellij-plugin

 This plugin allows you to build plugins for IntelliJ Platform using specified IntelliJ SDK and bundled/3rd-party plugins.

 The plugin adds extra IntelliJ-specific dependencies, patches `processResources` tasks to fill some tags